-Tuesday, November 18th Ms. Bobiwash will perform There Is No “I” in NDN a humorous and probing one-woman show that explores what it means to be NDN (American Indian).
-A First Nations actress, writer and producer, Bobiwash hails from "a tiny tipi in Canada" and came to Los Angeles to act in local theater and film.
+Jennifer Bobiwash is the 2014-2015 Artist in Residence at Thurgood Marshall College and will perform two original shows on campus.
+As a first Nations actress, writer and producer, Bobiwash hails from "a tiny tipi in Canada" and came to Los Angeles to act in local theater and film.
 She created the YouTube channel Welcome to the Tipi, on which she and her co-host, Geraldine Chases-her-Tail, share their stories about being NDN in today’s society.
 A technophile, Bobiwash jumped at the chance to make her own content in the infancy of YouTube and has since produced more than 300 episodes of online content for her channel.
 She has also guest starred in APTN's (Canada) Mohawk Girls.
+On November 18th Ms. Bobiwash performed There Is No “I” in NDN a humorous and probing one-woman show that explored what it means to be NDN (American Indian) today and the jorney we all take to find our identity.

 Fernando Vega holds a BFA in Musical Theatre and is a proud member of Actors Equity Association.
 San Diego audiences have seen him onstage in musicals, comedies and classical dramas over the last 20 years.
 As a San Diego REPertory Theatre veteran, some shows include: Sweet 15 Quincenera, Corridos REMIX, Nuevo California, Earthquake Sun, Restless Spirits, Merchant of Venice, Working and Buddy the Buddy Holly Story.
 Other shows include ¡Ay! compadre, The Taming of the Shrew, Pippin, Bye Bye Birdie, She Loves Me, Joseph and Man of La Mancha.
 Fernando has performed all over North America and has been featured on many radio stations across the U.S. as a classical, classic rock and roll and theatrical singer, most notably on NPR singing with legendary father of Chicano theatre Luis Valdez.
 Mr. Vega performed two shows;